-Committee Brief Terms of Reference Composition Audit Committee Ensures the operation of an effective system of internal controls within the Company and oversees the selection and remuneration of external auditor Andreas Shiakas (Chairman) Chrysostomos Mitsides Investment Committee Reviews and challenges the policy of the Company and its implementation regarding Investments 1 Marios Koutsokoumnis (Chairman) (from14/03/2018) - Costas Koutsokoumnis (Chairman) (up to 05/03/2018) 2.
+Committee Brief Terms of Reference Composition Audit Committee Ensures the operation of an effective system of internal controls and compliance to ensure its external financial reporting obligations are met, including its obligations under applicable laws and regulations within the Company and oversees the selection and remuneration of external auditor Andreas Shiakas (Chairman) Chrysostomos Mitsides Investment Committee Reviews and challenges the investment policy of the Company and its implementation in the business 1 Marios Koutsokoumnis (Chairman) (from14/03/2018) - Costas Koutsokoumnis (Chairman) (up to 05/03/2018) 2.
 Danis Kliriotis 3.
-George Skordis Risk and Reserving Committee Monitors compliance initiatives including regulatory as well as voluntary and ensures codification of processes of the Company.
-It also considers the exposure of the Company to significant risk and ensures the overall risk profile of the Company is sound and proficient Constantinos Malekos (Chairman) Marios Koutsokoumnis (from14/03/2018) Danis Kliriotis Michalis Mylonas
+George Skordis Risk and Reserving Committee Ongoing risk control and challenge of the business with regards to risk taking against the BoD risk appetite and adequacy of reserving.
+Constantinos Malekos (Chairman) Marios Koutsokoumnis (from14/03/2018) Danis Kliriotis Michalis Mylonas